MeRichard123/TheRandomGame/README.md

 - april_challenge.py -> The main logic of the game.
 Character Objects and functions
 - userinterface.py -> The pygame code.
 For the UI Logic
 - game.py -> The Final Game Combined with Logic and UI
+- The .vscode folder was generated to change my version of python in vscode.
+(Not needed to run)

 ## Modules needed to run: